 Here are 10 costs to be aware of before getting a pet:

 - Adoption or Breeders Costs — Adoption fees usually range from $150–$500 to cover some of the costs of vet care and food for the animal that you’ve now adopted.
-If you’re purchasing a purebred dog it depends on if you’re going with a legit breeder or not (which will be another blog soon), but average price is about $1500.
+If you’re purchasing a purebred dog, it depends on if you’re going with a legit breeder or not (which will be another blog soon), but the average price is about $1500.

 - Yearly Shots — Varies from Veterinarian clinic to clinic, but expect $60+ a shot (plus the cost of seeing the vet).

 - Toys, Beds, Dog Clothes, Leashes, Collars, Poop Bags — All of these items can add up.
-We dog-sat one dog whose mom popped into Petsmart and spent a quick $100 on a new harness, a jacket, a toy, and treats for her dog while she stayed with us!
+We dog-sat one dog whose mom popped into Petsmart and spent a quick $100 on a new harness, a jacket, a toy, and treats for her 5-pound dog while she stayed with us!

 What other costs have come up for you as a pet owner that others should think about?
 Let us know!